jbduarte/labor_supply_demand_covid19/README.md

 ## Contents

-[Composition Effects](./Composition_Effects/): replication of robustness exercises to compositions effects
+[Composition Effects](./Composition_Effects/): replication of robustness exercises to composition effects

 [Data](./Data/): US monthly data on hours and real wages by NAICS2 and NAICS3 sectors of activity.
 For NAICS2, there is data on production only employees and all employees, while for NAICS3 all data is for production only employees.